-The Board is responsible for ensuring that values, strategy and culture are aligned with our vision and purpose.
-Our Strategic Pillars embed our vision, purpose and values as key elements to ensure our stakeholders' interests are central to our long-term success.
+The Board is responsible for ensuring that values, strategy and culture are aligned with our corporate purpose.
+Our strategy embeds our purpose, vision and values as key elements to ensure our stakeholders' interests are central to our long-term success.